RandyRomero/Cheatsheets/python/testing/pytest/miscellaneous.md

 question id: 3368cdbb-bb6a-4321-b925-011455dc809e

-### How to ensure that calling a function raises an error?
+### How to assert that calling a function raises an error?

 answer
 ```python